bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

   * Select Close & Apply to load the data into Power BI Desktop.

 # V. Get data from online services
+- Combine the data from multiple applications, such as SharePoint, OneDrive, Dynamics 365, Google Analytics, etc.
+- For SharePoint, OneDrive, input the URL (do not copy the whole URL,  delete the last part of your URL)

 # VI.
 Get data from Azure Analysis Services
 - Differences between Azure Analysis Services cubes and SQL Server